Remember where our marks are:

-Individual & General - If the Duty Officer can identify boats that has crossed the line early the Individual flag (with horn sound) is raised.
+Individual & General Recalls - If the Duty Officer can identify boats that has crossed the line early the Individual flag (with horn sound) is raised.
 The DO may (but not obliged too) call out the boats number.
 A general recall flag (double blast on the horn) is raised if there too many boats over the line early and culprits cannot all be identified.
 Basically, start abandoned - come back and start all over again.

 Postponement - Often because the start line is not long enough and needs to be reset.
 Occasionally bad weather is imminent either way, not used very often by us.
 Can be raised at any time before or during the start sequence.
 Must be combined with a horn signal.

 Black Flag - Replacing H flag in the start sequence means you have all been very naughty and the next boat to cross the line early will be disqualified.
 (We do sometimes use this flag).

 International code Flag S, is used when a race has been shortened, either when the wind dies or the race is taking too long.
 It helps race officers to get a result, so that somebody wins, rather than nobody!
 We will often use this flag.
 Accompanies two horn sound when lead boat rounds the last mark before the finishing line.
 After the lead boat finishes all other boats crossing the line finish (Grand Prix style).

 Round-up or down your 4 digit PY to make it a three digit number.
 When your number goes - YOU GO

 For a full pursuit race these turn over at 1 minute intervals.
 For half-pursuit races these turn over at 30 second intervals.
 (With horn sounding each time)